WHAT IS HELP PROJECT?

 The ethos of our work: One team

 The Shining Lights Trust works on the premise that there is one Church in our nation – made up of all who love Jesus and follow his teachings.
-The ‘denominationalism’ of prior centuries has very little relevance to New Zealanders today.
-This is therefore about enhancing the spirit of collaboration, where this can be of benefit to churches and their communities.

 Comment from Dave Mann (Director, Shining Lights Trust)

 For every negative story told about the Christian Church somewhere in the public square there are literally thousands of positive stories.
-It is necessary that we speak up to tell a few more of these stories as no one else is going to do this for us.
-The amazing work local churches are doing also deserves some credit!
-From a study of our culture, and the trends within it, it is our conclusion that an effort like this is needed.
+It is necessary that we speak up to tell a few more of these stories, No one else is going to do this for us.
+The amazing work local churches are doing deserves more credit in the public square.
+It is the nervousness of religion, and a cultural ‘feeling’ that Christianity must be criticised more than complimented, that hinders due praise.
+That praise is important, because it strengthens the work.

-It is also true that the hope and the help that churches offer need to go together.
+It is also true that the hope and help that churches offer need to go together.
 Some focus only on the message of hope – while considerably disconnected from the very real needs of their own communities.
 How does the message of love make sense if we are not showing love?
 How useful will the message of love feel to a hungry man – if we haven’t given him the sandwich that is in our hands?

 “Whatever happens, conduct yourselves in a manner worthy of the gospel of Christ.
 Then, whether I come and see you or only hear about you in my absence, I will know that you stand firm in the one Spirit, striving together as one for the faith of the gospel without being frightened in any way by those who oppose you” Philippians 1:27-28a